-- the draft accounts and working papers were of good quality, and finance staff responded promptly to all audit queries - · the audit has not identified any material misstatements - we have agreed some minor amendments to classification and disclosure within the accounts.
+- the draft accounts and working papers were of good quality, and finance staff responded promptly to all audit queries - the audit has not identified any material misstatements - we have agreed some minor amendments to classifications and disclosures within the accounts.
 None of these are individually significant enough to bring to your attention.